John George, Marquis of Montferrat

 John George of Monferrat (20 January 1488 – 30 April 1533) was the last Marquis of Montferrat of the Palaeologus-Montferrat family.

-He was son of Boniface III, Marquis of Montferrat and his third wife Maria of Serbia, daughter of prince Stefan Branković of Serbia.
+He was a son of Boniface III, Marquis of Montferrat and his third wife Maria of Serbia, daughter of Stefan Branković, Despot of Serbia and Angelina Arianiti, an Albanian princess.

 Reign

-John George was Bishop of Casale, when his nephew Boniface IV, Marquis of Montferrat unexpectedly died in 1530 without an heir.
+John George was Bishop of Casale when his nephew Boniface IV, Marquis of Montferrat unexpectedly died in 1530 without an heir.

-As the last of his family and despite his poor health, John George had no option than to become the new Marquis.
+As the last of his family and despite his poor health, John George had no option but to become the new Marquis.
 In a desperate attempt to produce an heir, he married the 41-year-old Julia, daughter of Frederick IV of Naples, on 21 April 1533.
 He died 9 days later.

 After a Spanish occupation of 3 years, Montferrat came under Federico II Gonzaga, Duke of Mantua, who had married his niece Margaret Paleologa in 1531.

 Descendants

-John George had an illegitimate son, Flaminio, from the Paleologo-Oriundi line descends and is extant today.
+John George had an illegitimate son, Flaminio, from whom the Paleologo-Oriundi line allegedly descends and is extant today.